GeoLarryLai/pyTopoComplexity/README.md

 **pyTopoComplexity** is an open-source Python package designed to measure the topographic complexity (i.e., surface roughness) of land surfaces using digital elevation model (DEM) data.
 This package includes modules for **four** modern methods used to measure topographic complexity in the fields of geology, geomorphology, geography, ecology, and oceanography.

+## License
+**pyTopoComplexity** is licensed under the [GNU Affero General Public License 3.0](LICENSE).

+## Citation

+If you use pyTopoComplexity and the associated Jupyter Notebooks in your work, please cite the following paper:

+Lai, L. S.-H., Booth, A. M., Duvall, A. R., and Herzig, E. (2025) Short Communication: Multiscale topographic complexity analysis with pyTopoComplexity.
+Earth Surface Dynamics, 13(3), 417-435. https://doi.org/10.5194/esurf-13-417-2025

+If you have any questions, feedback, or interest in collaboration, feel free to reach out to me at larrysyuhenglai@gmail.com

+## Introduction

 | Modules  | Classes | Method Descriptions |
 | ------------- | ------------- | ------------- |
 | pycwtmexhat.py | CWTMexHat | Quanitfies the wavelet-based curvature of the terrain surface using two-dimensional continuous wavelet transform (2D-CWT) with a Mexican Hat wevalet |